TinyMan256/Rogue-Company-External-Cheat/README.md

 # Rogue-Company-External-Cheat v1.4 Rage update

+I removed the source code due to there is alot of people modifying the cheat tilte and name then selling it
+but you can get the cheat itself in the server here https://discord.gg/EfVGsvGX3F

 Join discord server if you want updated version of the cheat / every update will be there:
 Unkown Cheaters Discord server: https://discord.gg/bzdjT2W84n
 ```yaml